joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region

-If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(i.e. they can be applied multiple times without changing the result)_.
+If the deployment fails for some reason, you can repeat it, as it is idempotent _(i.e. they can be applied multiple times without changing the result)_.
 The exact process is used to upgrade a previous deployment with the latest version.
 You have to keep the same deployment options, so make sure you document them.

 We will now go through and install the prerequisites from scratch; as in this article, I will be deploying the Azure Optimization Engine from our local workstation.